Delgon95/rna_structure_aligner/README.md

 Visualizations of example alignments were done using PyMOL.

-Examples show model structure superimposed over target structure.
+Examples show model structure superimposed over reference structure.
 Presented result use sequence independent mode of the geometric (GEOS) algorithm with a 3.5Å RMSD cutoff.

 Blue - Aligned fragment of the model structure.

 Red - Not aligned fragment of the model structure.

-Green - Target structure.
+Green - Reference structure.

-## Puzzle 01 - Das_3 model vs 3MEI (target) - Aligned 45/46
+## Puzzle 01 - Das_3 (model) vs 3MEI (reference) - Aligned 45/46
 ![](rnapuzzle_01_aligned_das3.png)

 <details>